microsoft/PowerApps-Samples/cds/orgsvc/C#/UseQueryExpressionwithPaging/README.md

 ### Demonstrate

 1. The `ConditionExpress` defines the condition expression for retrieving records.
-1. The `OrderExpresion` method defines the order expresion to retrieve the records.
+1. The `OrderExpression` method defines the order expression to retrieve the records.

 ### Clean up